What is leadership?

 - To demonstrate an insatiable, unquenchable curiosity about anything that bears upon the success of the course.

-- One-hour webinars every third week, excluding weeks of major holidays.
+- One and a half hour webinars every third week, excluding weeks of major holidays.
+4 – 5:30pm CST.